 For good results, everyone should be wearing headphones.
 And that means actually wearing them; headphones around a person’s neck are usually right next to the microphone!

 Sometimes you have no option and a guest doesn’t have headphones.
-You’ll have to compromise, and see the section below which tells you how to use Cleanfeed’s echo cancellation.
+You’ll have to compromise, and see the section below which tells you a last resort for repairing audio when someone has no headphones.

 Following closely behind

 no headphones is